Mukul1127/Minecraft-Java-Flags/README.md

 -XX:+UseZGC -XX:AllocatePrefetchStyle=1 -XX:-ZProactive
 ```

+> [!NOTE]
-> Note: It has a significant client FPS hit.
+> It has a significant client FPS hit.

+> [!NOTE]
-> Note: Non-Proactive ZGC is unavailable in Java 8 and much less performant in Java 11 than it is in Java 17+.
+> Non-Proactive ZGC is unavailable in Java 8 and much less performant in Java 11 than it is in Java 17+.

+> [!NOTE]
-> Note: Allocate more RAM and more `ConcGCThreads` than you normally would for other GC.
+> Allocate more RAM and more `ConcGCThreads` than you normally would for other GC.

+> [!NOTE]
-> Note: ZGC does not play well with `AllocatePrefetchStyle=3`, hence setting it to 1 overrides the previous entry.
+> ZGC does not play well with `AllocatePrefetchStyle=3`, hence setting it to 1 overrides the previous entry.
 Remove the old one if you want.

 <br/>